TylerGibbs02/Active-Directory-Domain-Services-Lab/README.md

 ## Help Desk–Focused Tasks

-### 7. Password Reset Workflow
+### 5. Password Reset Workflow
 Simulated a common ticket:
 > “User forgot their password and is locked out.”

 Actions performed:
-- Reset user password in ADUC
+- Reset user password in ADUC through helpdesk account on Client workstation using RSAT
 - Forced password change at next login

----

-### 8. Account Lockout & Unlock
-- Intentionally locked a user account
-- Identified lockout status in ADUC
-- Unlocked account and verified access

 ---